 Feldene® (piroxicam) becomes one of the largest-selling prescription anti-inflammatory medications in the world and, ultimately, Pfizer's first product to reach a total of a billion United States dollars in sales.

 Pfizer introduces Unasyn® (ampicillin sulbactam), an injectable antibiotic.

-The Agricultural Division is renamed the Animal Health Division.
 During the next few years, the division introduces several breakthrough products, including Dectomax® (doramectin).